ciandt-dev/garage-kelvin-celsius/README.md

 ## Objective

-Provide a easy way to control air conditiner temperature based on the felling of people on the enviroment.
-It provides a web interface that user can vote to ajust the temperature.
-After users vote, it send IR commands to the AC unit to ajust the temperature.
+Provide an easy way to control air conditioner temperature based on the felling of people on the enviroment.
+It provides a web interface that user can vote to adjust the temperature.
+After user's vote, it send IR commands to the AC unit to set the temperature.

 ## Build Tools